Join us for the next Chautauqua!

 • Free for everyone!

-Humanities Nebraska presented this new style of Chautauqua to give participants multiple opportunities to explore the social, economic, political, and international influence of historic events on today’s society.
-There was a variety of activities and events for Nebraskans of all ages to enjoy, led by various experts and scholars.
+Humanities Nebraska presents this new style of Chautauqua to give participants multiple opportunities to explore the social, economic, political, and international influence of historic events on today’s society.
+It includes a variety of activities and events for Nebraskans of all ages to enjoy, led by various experts and scholars.

 What is Chautauqua?